Updated: December 17, 2024

 Additionally, it’s important to note that the 25 percent tax rate applies to long-term rental income from 2023 (for the entire year of 2023), following the Mais Habitação package enacted in October 2023.

 Under the terms of the Mais Habitação package, the 25 percent rate can be reduced based on the duration of the rental contract if the monthly income does not exceed the general income price limits by 50 percent.
-If your monthly rental income does not exceed the limit, the 25 percent rate can be reduced as follows:
+If your monthly net rental income does not exceed the limit, the 25 percent rate can be reduced as follows:

-- 25 percent for a duration of 2 to 5 years
+2 to 5 years

-- 15 percent for a duration of 5 to 10 years
+5 to 10 years

-- 10 percent for a duration of 10 to 20 years
+10 to 20 years

 Note that there are possible tax exemptions on rental income in the following cases where rental income:

 Landlords may also deduct the expenses incurred in the process of obtaining and guaranteeing the rental income from the amounts of rent received.
-Maintenance and upkeep expenses that are documented can include:

 You will need to present an invoice identifying the work carried out on the property and its location so you can receive deductions from tax on rental income.
 There are specific differences between short and long-term rentals.